 You will receive a Notice of Determination letter from the New Jersey Department of Labor and Workforce Development (DLWD) if your unemployment claim has been denied.
 The determination letter will explain why your claim was denied and provide information on the appeals process.

-Common reasons why unemployment claims are denied include:
+Common reasons why unemployment claims are denied include the following.

 It's not always worthwhile to appeal a denial of unemployment benefits.
 For example, if you clearly don't meet the earnings requirements, there's no point in wasting your time on an appeal.
 If, however, it's a close case as to whether you were fired for misconduct, filing an appeal might be a good idea.

 If your claim for benefits is denied, you must file an appeal with the New Jersey DWLD Appeal Tribunal within seven days of receiving the determination letter (or ten days from the mailing date on that letter).
 You may file your appeal in person, by fax, or by mail.

 When you file your appeal, make sure to briefly explain, why you believe you should receive benefits.
 For example, if the decision letter states that you were denied benefits because you were fired from your last job for misconduct, you might state, "Along with several coworkers, I was forced to quit my job when my employer refused to provide us with required safety equipment to work with toxic chemicals."